-Fig. 2.
-AI algorithms integration framework for BAMMechanism .

 1) Encryption method

-For the video frame input V, the YOLO5-face deep learning model ф is used to achieve the recognition and localisation of faces by the surveillance cameras at the edge end, into obtaining A1 = ф(V), YOLO5-face is chosen because the model targets the face recognition segmentation needs, adds landmark branches in YOLOV5, and improves the accuracy of face detection and localisation by regressing the wing loss function through five facial key points.
+For the video frame input V, the YOLO5-face deep learning model ф is used to achieve the recognition and localization of faces by the surveillance cameras at the edge end, to obtain A1 = ф(V), YOLO5-face is chosen because the model targets the face recognition segmentation needs, adds landmark branches in YOLOV5, and improves the accuracy of face detection and localization by regressing the wing loss function through five facial key points.
 The wing-loss function and the overall loss function are as follows.